khulnasoft/khulnasoft/cmd/gitserver/README.md

 ### p4-fusion in development

-To use `p4-fusion` while developing Sourcegraph, there are a couple of options.
+To use `p4-fusion` while developing Khulnasoft, there are a couple of options.

 #### Docker

-[Run `gitserver` in a Docker container](https://sourcegraph.com/github.com/khulnasoft/khulnasoft/-/blob/doc/dev/background-information/sg/index.md#run-gitserver-in-a-docker-container).
-This is the option that gives an experience closest to a deployed Sourcegraph instance, and will work for any platform/OS on which you're developing (running `sg start`).
+[Run `gitserver` in a Docker container](https://khulnasoft.com/github.com/khulnasoft/khulnasoft/-/blob/doc/dev/background-information/sg/index.md#run-gitserver-in-a-docker-container).
+This is the option that gives an experience closest to a deployed Khulnasoft instance, and will work for any platform/OS on which you're developing (running `sg start`).

 #### Bazel